sevifinance/Sevi-Docs/docs/buyer/Installments.md

 On the due date the instalment is auto collected from your Sevi account

-## What if i can't repay on time?
+## What if i can't pay on time?

-When you do not repay on time the following actions are taken:
+When you do not pay on time the following actions are taken:

 - Each day you pay late you loose Sevi Trust points, which also effects the Trust Score of your group.
 - There is a seven day grace period.